 On a personal note, my journey started in the Netherlands with careers in law and project management.
 I moved to Texas about 10 years ago for love.
 Throughout my life, I have enjoyed art, drawing, painting and sculpture.
-We now live near Austin, in Dripping Springs with five rescue dogs, three rescue cats, two rescue donkeys and an apiary.
+We now live near Austin, in Dripping Springs with a menagerie of rescue pets.

 When Buddhism arrived in China in the 6th century, it merged with the Taoist traditions there and became Zen Buddhism before it travelled to Japan, centuries later.

 Zen adopted the tradition of calligraphy and painting existing in the Taoist monasteries and Chinese culture at large.
 Zen masters and monks alike became masters in the art of calligraphy and painting by expressing their art directly from the realm of just awareness, by-passing the mind.

 Their directness, perfection of the imperfection, spaciousness and energy became their hallmark.